nsrau/azure-docs.it-it/articles/active-directory/conditional-access/app-based-conditional-access.md

    ![Accesso condizionale](./media/app-based-conditional-access/05.png)

-**Passaggio 2: configurare un Azure AD criteri di accesso condizionale per Exchange Online con Active Sync (EAS)**
+**Step 2 - Configure an Azure AD Conditional Access policy for Exchange Online with Active Sync (EAS)**

-Per i criteri di accesso condizionale in questo passaggio, è necessario configurare i componenti seguenti:
+For the Conditional Access policy in this step, you need to configure the following components:

-1. **Nome** dei criteri di accesso condizionale.
+1. The **Name** of your Conditional Access policy.
-1. **Utenti e gruppi**: Ogni criterio di accesso condizionale deve avere selezionato almeno un utente o un gruppo.
+1. **Users and groups**: Each Conditional Access policy must have at least one user or group selected.
 1. **App cloud**: come app cloud è necessario selezionare **Office 365 Exchange Online**.
 1. **Condizioni**: come **Condizioni** è necessario configurare **App client (anteprima)** .
    1. Come **App client (anteprima)** selezionare **App per dispositivi mobili e client desktop** e **Client Exchange ActiveSync**.